EACH

 What we deliver

-• Criminal Justice System training: Supporting police, probation and court professionals to meet their duties when working with LGBT+ victims, witnesses and offenders — including those affected by male rape or sexual assault.
+• Criminal Justice System training: Supporting police, probation and court professionals to meet their duties when working with LGBT+ targets of crime, witnesses and offenders — including men affected by male rape or sexual assault.

 • Health and Social Care consultancy: Helping services meet statutory obligations and deliver safe, lawful and respectful care.

-• Education sector training: Equipping staff to prevent and respond to homophobic, biphobic and transphobic bullying or harassment and support LGBT+ young people and staff appropriately.
+• Education sector training: Equipping staff to recognise, stop and prevent homophobic and transphobic bullying or harassment and support LGBT+ young people and staff.

 • Policy development and review: Ensuring organisational frameworks are legally robust, defensible and fit for purpose.